-This article is part of a series exploring research done by professor Jeff Elison and Don McGrath for their upcoming book about mental training for rock climbing, tentatively titled Vertical Mind.
+This article is part of a series exploring research done by professor Jeff Elison and Don McGrath for their book about mental training for rock climbing, tentatively titled Vertical Mind.

 In previous articles we discussed the importance of Thinking to identify areas, which if improved, would lead to big gains in your climbing ability.
 We talked about the importance of incorporating Play in your practice to build strong scripts.
 In this article we explore some aspects of fear and how fear can motivate us or hold us back, depending on the situation.

 In climbing, we know that we need physical strength to help us overcome the forces that gravity exerts on our bodies.
 Gravity, with its endless supply of pulling power, has us pushing and pulling upward against its constant force.
 The stronger our arms, legs, and core are, the better we can overcome the gravitational pull and get to the anchors.

 If it is gravity that we are working against with our physical body, what force are we working against with our mental strength?
 It is certainly not gravity.
 The force that we work against with our mental strength is fear.
 Like gravity, fear has an endless supply and we must work constantly against it to overcome or manage its forces.

 Unlike gravity, fear does not exert its force in one direction and it is not as simple to understand or describe as gravity.
 Fear comes in many forms: fear of falling, fear of pain, and social fears, such as fear of failure.
 These fears have a continuum of severity, and can move us up as well as down on a climb.
 Fear, therefore, deserves some study so that we can understand it and learn to manage it.